Consumer medicine information

 Severe bullous skin reactions.

-Cases of severe bullous skin reactions such as Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN) or acute generalised exanthematous pustulosis (AGEP) have been reported with metronidazole (see Section 4.8 Adverse Effects (Undesirable Effects)).
-If symptoms or signs of SJS, TEN or AGEP are present, metronidazole treatment must be immediately discontinued.
+Cases of severe bullous skin reactions such as Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN), acute generalised exanthematous pustulosis (AGEP) and drug reaction with eosinophilia and systemic symptoms (DRESS) have been reported with metronidazole (see Section 4.8 Adverse Effects (Undesirable Effects)).
+If symptoms or signs of SJS, TEN, AGEP or DRESS are present, metronidazole treatment must be immediately discontinued.

 Long-term therapy.